Stylization

 .cs_readmore-btn-wrapper

-• Container for the «Read more» or «Collapse» button.
+• Container for the «Read More» or «Close» button.

-• Used as a wrapper for the button to facilitate positioning and styling.
+• Used as a wrapper for the button to simplify positioning and styling.

 • Automatically hidden if the content is shorter than collapsedHeight or if hideButtonCollapse: true in the expanded state.